getian107/PRScsx/README.md

  - PARAM_B (optional): Parameter b in the gamma-gamma prior.
 Default is 0.5.

  - PARAM_PHI (optional): Global shrinkage parameter phi.
 If phi is not specified, it will be learnt from the data using a fully Bayesian approach.
 This usually works well for polygenic traits with very large GWAS sample sizes (hundreds of thousands of subjects).
-For GWAS with limited sample sizes (including most of the current disease GWAS), fixing phi to 1e-2 (for highly polygenic traits) or 1e-4 (for less polygenic traits), or doing a small-scale grid search (e.g., phi=1e-6, 1e-4, 1e-2, 1) to find the optimal phi value often improves perdictive performance.
+For GWAS with limited sample sizes (including most of the current disease GWAS), fixing phi to 1e-2 (for highly polygenic traits) or 1e-4 (for less polygenic traits), or doing a small-scale grid search (e.g., phi=1e-6, 1e-4, 1e-2, 1) to find the optimal phi value in the validation dataset often improves perdictive performance.

  - MCMC_ITERATIONS (optional): Total number of MCMC iterations.
 Default is 1,000.